almachelouche/middleman/content/email/NZ/Welcome/001/welcome_Ranger.md

 color='''white'''
 segmentif = ["(user.CustomAttribute['NewRepeat'] == 'R')"]

 	copy='''Dear <%${user.CustomAttribute['FullName']}%><br /><br />Thank you for again choosing Ford.
-We hope you are enjoying the experience being part of the Ford family with your new Mustang.
-You are now driving one of Ford's most iconic vehicles.'''
+We hope you are enjoying the experience being part of the Ford family with your new Ranger.
+You are now driving NZ’s #1 new vehicle.<br /><br />'''

 [[module]]
 path='email_modules/singles/copy'
 color='''white'''
 segmentif = ["(user.CustomAttribute['NewRepeat'] == 'N')"]

     copy='''Dear <%${user.CustomAttribute['FullName']}%><br /><br />Welcome to the Ford Family.
-You are now driving one of Ford's most iconic vehicles.
+You are now driving NZ’s #1 new vehicle.
 We would like to thank you for choosing Ford and hope that you are enjoying the experience.<br /><br />'''

 [[module]]
 path='email_modules/singles/copy'
 color='''white'''

-    copy='''Along with driver assistance technologies, Ford also brings the latest communications technology to New Zealand drivers.
+    copy='''Along with driver assistance technologies that enable a 5-Star safety rating, Ford brings the latest communications technology to New Zealand drivers.
 Not only is your vehicle safe, it’s also smart!'''

 [[module]]
 path='email_modules/spacer/default'